Discover the best practices for detecting and preventing data exfiltration attacks on your business or organization.

-Protecting your data is an important component of your cyber risk management plan, and one that involves a certain level of preparedness for an event like a data breach.
-Even the best cybersecurity efforts, however, will still fail at some point — when attackers abscond with your organization’s confidential data, either to resell it on the dark web or to post it for all the world to see.
+Protecting your data is an important component of your cyber risk management plan and involves a certain level of preparedness for an event like a data breach.
+However, even the best cybersecurity efforts will still fail at some point — when attackers abscond with your organization’s confidential data, either to resell it on the dark web or post it for all the world to see.

-That is data exfiltration, and trying to prevent it is perhaps the paramount duty a cybersecurity program has.
-Attackers getting into your network (infiltration) and rifling through your data is bad enough; but even more important is thwarting their ability to take the data out.
+That is data exfiltration, and trying to prevent it is a cybersecurity program’s paramount duty.
+Attackers getting into your network (infiltration) and rifling through your data is bad enough, but even more critical is thwarting their ability to take the data out.

 What Is Data Exfiltration?

 When data is stolen (as opposed to leaked by an insider), that is data exfiltration.
-While data leaks are the inadvertent exposure of sensitive information to unapproved parties, data exfiltration is the deliberate act of moving sensitive data from inside an organization’s security perimeter to the outside, without permission.
+While data leaks are the accidental exposure of sensitive information to unapproved parties, data exfiltration is the deliberate act of moving sensitive data from inside an organization’s security perimeter to the outside without permission.

 • Personal data about customers, employees, or clients.